stocks29/w3ws/README.md

 ```

 Each handler is executed in an unlinked process so handler errors will not bring down
-the listener process.
+the calling process.
 Events are not retried on failure so be sure your handler
 properly handles errors or queues event processing into a resilient framework.
 The
 listener does not wait on the handler to complete.
-If serialized events are important
+If serial processing of events is
-to you, you will need to serialize them yourself.
-The return value from the handler is
+important to you, you will need to handle this yourself.
+The return value from the
-ignored.
+handler is ignored.

 See the [documentation](https://hexdocs.pm/w3ws) for additional usage.